facebook/react-native/docs/KnownIssues.md

 ### Layout-only nodes on Android

 An optimization feature of the Android version of React Native is for views which only contribute to the layout to not have a native view, only their layout properties are propagated to their children views.
-This optimization is to provide stability in deep view hierarchies for React Native and is therefore enabled by default.
+This optimization is to provide stability in deep view hierarchies for React Native and gis therefore enabled by default.
 Should you depend on a view being present or internal tests incorrectly detect a view is layout only it will be necessary to turn off this behavior.
 To do this, set `collapsable` to false as in this example:
 ```
 <View collapsable={false}>
     ...